BAJAJ FINSERV DIRECT LIMITED

 • Call options grant the right to buy an asset at a set price before expiry, reflecting optimism about future price increases.

-How to Calculate Put Call Ratio
+There are Two Primary Ways to Calculate the Put Call Ratio

-For example, if Nifty options traded 120,000 put contracts and 100,000 call contracts in a session:
+For example, if Nifty options record 120,000 put contracts and 100,000 call contracts in a trading session:

 PCR = 120,000 ÷ 100,000 = 1.2